abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 **Thread**: Smallest unit of execution that can be scheduled to the CPU.

-Max number of threads that can run parallely at a time = Number of CPU cores, other threads are blocked.
+Max number of threads that can run parallely at a given point in time = Number of CPU cores, other threads are blocked.

 **Process**: Group of associated threads.
 It comprises of multiple threads and a shared memory.
 Single unit of functionality.
 A program in execution.